 Adapted In the early stages of reading, decoding is one’s ability to phonetically understand what they are looking at as far as the written language goes.
 Improving decoding ability is the best way to improve a beginner’s reading skills.
-This encompasses “sounding-out” basic letters and word sounds, and is largely done through the application of knowledge regarding letter-sound relationships through speaking them out loud, and in your head.
-Decoding is done through demonstrating such skills as knowledge of letter patterns (how letters sound when placed next to each other, which varies widely under their chosen language or dialect), knowledge of common words, vs. words which need to be sounded out, and common patterns within new words such as the use of the c-h sound, the s-h sound, and the e-a sound, and so on -- at least in the english language.
+This encompasses “sounding-out” basic letters and word sounds and is largely done through the application of knowledge regarding letter-sound relationships through speaking them out loud, and in your head.
+Decoding is done through demonstrating such skills as knowledge of letter patterns (how letters sound when placed next to each other, which varies widely under their chosen language or dialect), knowledge of common words, vs. words which need to be sounded out, and common patterns within new words such as the use of the c-h sound, the s-h sound, and the e-a sound, and so on -- at least in the English language.
 To decode is to make sounds to figure out what a word (especially a new one) says.
-Decoding becomes more difficult as readers encounter words which might sound different from what a beginner might expect given any of the individual letters by themselves.
+Decoding becomes more difficult as readers encounter words that might sound different from what a beginner might expect given any of the individual letters by themselves.

-Those learning to read print will need to become more aware of how the sounds in each word work, including their similarities and differences regarding new sentence’ context.
+Those learning to read print will need to become more aware of how the sounds in each word work, including their similarities and differences regarding the new sentence context.
 In order to sound words out more easily, developing phonemic awareness will be vitally important, because it is an important part of the process discussed previously; the process of decoding.

 [Those learning to read must understand that words are made up of speech sounds, or phonemes, as they are called, in order to progress their abilities.
 Hence the terminology Phonemic Awareness].